Lyxt-git/AESECB-Hollow/AESECB Hollow Python/Readme.txt

-Process Hollowing with AES Encryption (Python Version)
+Process Hollowing with AES Encryption (Python Version) - (Pre-Compiled)

 Overview
 This project demonstrates Process Hollowing in Python while incorporating AES encryption to obfuscate the payload.
 The program encrypts an executable file (Executor.exe), stores it as an encrypted binary file (Executor.enc), decrypts it in memory, and then injects it into a suspended Notepad process.